SFTtech/nyan/doc/nyan.md

 accomplish.
 Readability problems or huge lexical overhead led us to design a language crafted for our needs.

-Enter **nyan**, which is our approach to store data in a new way.
+Enter **nyan**, which is our approach to store data in a new way™.

 ## Design goals

 Requirements:

-* nyan remains a general-purpose language; nicely abstracted from *openage*
+* nyan remains a general-purpose data language
-* Data is stored in .nyan files
+* Data is stored in `.nyan` files
 * Human readable
 * Portable
 * More or less compact (readability > memory)
-* Easy patch-definitions to allow nyan objects to overlay other objects, the same mechanism is used for initial loading of all mods as well as applying techs
-* We need patches (mod) that patch other patches (e.g. a tech for more hp).
+* Data is stored as members of *NyanObjects*
+* Data is changed by patches that change members of *NyanObjects*
+* Patches can be changed by patches, that way, any mod can be created
-* Does not contain any code.
-The game engine is responsible for calling API functions or redirecting to custom scripts
+* Data does not contain any executed code but can specify function names and parameters.
+The game engine is responsible for calling those functions or redirecting to custom scripts
-* Namespaces to create a logical hierarchy
+* Namespaces to create a logical hierarchy of *NyanObjects*
-* Some .nyan files are shipped with a game engine
+* Some `.nyan` files are shipped with the game engine
   * They describe things the engine is capable of, basically the mod api
   * That way, the engine can be sure that things exist
   * The engine can access all nyan file contents with type safety
+  * The data files of the game then extend and change the API *NyanObjects*
-* The nyan interpreter is written in C++
+* The nyan database provides a C++ API used by the game engine
-  * Parses .nyan files and adds them to the store
+  * Can parse `.nyan` files and add all information to the database
-  * Manages all data as nyan objects
+  * Provides hooks so the engine can react on object creations

 ## Language features